-The profitability of liquidity on AMMs has been discussed since early in their existence, focusing mostly on so-called "impermanent loss" or "divergence loss", which compares the development of the value of a liquidity position to holding the liquidity outside the AMM [16].
+The profitability of liquidity on AMMs has been discussed since early in their existence, focusing mostly on so-called "impermanent loss" or "divergence loss", which compares the development of the value of a liquidity position to holding the liquidity outside the AMM [15].
 Empirically, the literature has studied the profitability of liquidity providers (LPs) on automated market makers across various AMMs, token pairs, and time frames.
-Heimbach et al. [10] investigate LP's behavior (and their profitability) on Uniswap v2, while following works, such as [8, 9, 12], studied liquidity on Uniswap v3.
+Heimbach et al. [9] investigate LP's behavior (and their profitability) on Uniswap v2, while following works, such as [7, 8, 11], studied liquidity on Uniswap v3.

-In contrast, this paper follows the approach formalized by Milionis et al. [15] to measure LP performance versus a "rebalancing portfolio" that hedges the price risk of the liquidity position.
+In contrast, this paper follows the approach formalized by Milionis et al. [14] to measure LP performance versus a "rebalancing portfolio" that hedges the price risk of the liquidity position.
 The paper also includes an empirical measurement of LVR for the Uniswap v2 WETH-USDC pool.
-Cartea et al. define predictable loss (PL), a metric similar to LVR for quantifying LP losses, and measure it for one Uniswap v3 WETH-USDC pool [6].
-This work offers a more comprehensive study, importantly including a wide range of liquidity pools on Uniswap v3 - which has superseded v2 as the market-leading AMM on Ethereum.
-Markout profits of Uniswap v3 liquidity, which are closely related to LVR, have been explored in Twitter and blog posts, see e.g. [7], again for a limited set of pools.
+This work offers a more comprehensive study, importantly including liquidity on Uniswap v3 - which has superseded v2 as the market-leading AMM on Ethereum.
+Markout profits of Uniswap v3 liquidity, which are closely related to LVR, have been explored in Twitter and blog posts, see e.g. [6], again for a limited set of pools.
 A small subset of the results presented in this paper were previously used in the empirical part of [5] which proposes an AMM design utilizing batch auction to prevent LVR.

-In follow-up work, Milionis et al. extend the model in Milionis et al. [15] to incorporate discrete block times and positive AMM fees [14].
+In follow-up work, Milionis et al. extend the model in Milionis et al. [14] to incorporate discrete block times and positive AMM fees [13].
 In particular, their work provides theoretical predictions for the relationship between block times and losses to arbitrageurs, which we measure empirically.
 In the results section, we discuss in detail how the theoretical and empirical results compare.